laderast/ready_for_r_site/content/home/outline.md

 {{< courseinfo >}}

-The course consists of https://rstudio.cloud notebooks and videos.
+The course consists of [RStudio Cloud](https://rstudio.cloud) notebooks and videos.
 These materials are distributed via a mailing list.

-In order to access the course, please sign up at the mailing list: https://ready4r.netlify.app/mailing/
+In order to access the course materials, please sign up for the mailing list: https://ready4r.netlify.app/mailing/

 {{< figure src="/img/data-science-workflow.png" alt="Course map" >}}